 This article describes:

 In an open card sort, the table displays all categories created by your participants, and the cards placed in each category.
-The 2 columns on the right (agreement and number of participants) become relevant when you standardize categories, which we talk about below.
+In a hybrid card sort, you'll see your predefined categories (with the blue stripe), the ones your participants have created, and the cards in each.

 In a closed card sort, the table lists your pre-set categories, the number of unique cards placed in the category, the cards themselves, and the number of participants who placed each card in that category.